wso2-attic/ballerina-integrator/README.md

 ## Observability
 Ballerina comes with support for observability built-in to the language.
 Observability is disabled by default.
-It can be enabled by adding the following configurations to `ballerina.conf` file in `restful-service/guide/`.
+To enable Observability, add the following configurations to the `ballerina.conf` file in `restful-service/guide/`.
 A sample configuration file can be found in `restful-service/guide/restful_service`.

 ```ballerina
 [b7a.observability]